tonk-labs/gribi-playground/notes.md

 go ahead and modify the gribi system file directly if you want to shuffle return values back into table instead of doing anything clever there, you

 hit specific logi

+typescript game client code needs to have explicit types on each variable to make it more readable

+this calls into Modules
+playground/game/packages/client/src/mud/createSystemCalls.ts
+the system register modules
+playground/game/packages/client/src/mud/setup.ts
+the game needs to run setup() which registers all the modules before rendering playground/game/packages/client/src/index.tsx

+systemCalls somehow is a struct with

+systemCalls sd

+1. add 2 keystroke to useKeyboardMovement.ts
+2. make it commit something
+3. make it reveal something
+4. render the reveal

+# TODO

+- [ ] add detonate to playground/game/packages/contracts/out/IWorld.sol/IWorld.abi.json.d.ts